kmichaud/builtinsherbrooke/README.md

 ## How to add a company

-To add your entry, follow [the steps for forking the repo and creating a pull-request][fork repo] and update the `data/entries.yml` file with your entry's information.
+To add your entry, follow [the steps for forking the repo and creating a pull-request](https://help.github.com/articles/fork-a-repo) and update the `data/entries.yml` file with your entry's information.
 The mandatory information to include is:

 ```
 - name: Entry Name